 Lecturer AY-A, History, Sociology

 Tuesdays & Thursdays, 3-4pm

 - Master of Arts, History, San Jose State University, 2010

 - Bachelor of Arts, History, University of California-Santa Cruz, 2007

-Ray earned his bachelor's degree from University of California at Santa Cruz in 2007.
+Ray Buyco earned his bachelor's degree from University of California at Santa Cruz in 2007.
 Passionate about both history and politics, he chose the former because the history department's undergraduate advisor aptly made the case that studying history would allow him to explore both.
-There he studied Modern European Intellectual History with Dr. Jon Beecher.
+There, he studied Modern European Intellectual History with Dr. Jonathan Beecher.
 Ray went on to study with Dr. Mary Pickering at San Jose State University where he earned a master's degree in 2010.

-In addition to being a historian, Ray works as a professional guitarist, vocalist and bandleader in four local cover bands, and as a freelance guitarist in a variety of groups in the area.
+Mr Buyco is also a musician, specializing in music performance as a professional guitarist, vocalist and bandleader in four local cover bands, and as a freelance guitarist and vocalist in a variety of groups in the area.
 He is a member of the American Federation of Musicians, Local 6.